junxit/us-congress-bills-109/bill.md

 ## § 4.
 Volunteer enhancement pilot projects

 - **(a)** *In general* Subject to the availability of appropriations, the Secretary of the Interior shall carry out a pilot project at 1 or more facilities of the System.
 Each pilot project shall provide for a volunteer coordinator for the hatchery facility.
 The volunteer coordinator shall be responsible for recruiting, training, and supervising volunteers.
 The volunteer coordinator may be responsible for assisting partner organizations in developing projects and programs under cooperative agreements under section 7(d) of the Fish and Wildlife Act of 1956 (16 U.S.C.
 742f(d)) and coordinating volunteer activities with partner organizations to carry out the projects and programs.
-- **(b)** *Report* Not later than 3 years after the date of the enactment of this Act, the Secretary shall a report to the Committee on Resources of the House of Representatives and the Committee on Environment and Public Works of the Senate evaluating and making recommendations regarding the pilot projects.
+- **(b)** *Report* Not later than 3 years after the date of the enactment of this Act, the Secretary shall submit a report to the Committee on Resources of the House of Representatives and the Committee on Environment and Public Works of the Senate evaluating and making recommendations regarding the pilot projects.
-- **(c)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section $150,000 for each of fiscal years 2007 through 2011.

 ## § 5.
 Community partnership enhancement